rivy/js.xdg-app-paths/README.md

 When importing this module, the object returned is a function object, `XDGAppPaths`, augmented with attached methods.
 Additional `XDGAppPaths` objects may be constructed by direct call of the imported `XDGAppPaths` object (eg, `const x = xdgAppPaths(...)`) or by using `new` (eg, `const x = new xdgAppPaths(...)`).

-Upon construction, if not supplied with a specified name (via `Options.name`), `XDGAppPaths` will generate an application name which is used to further generate isolated application directories, where needed. "an-anonymous-script" is used as the fallback value when automatically generating names (ie, for immediate mode scripts such as `node -e "..."`).
+Upon construction, if not supplied with a specified name (via `Options.name`), `XDGAppPaths` will generate an application name which is used to further generate isolated application directories, where needed. "$eval" is used as the fallback value when automatically generating names (ie, for immediate mode scripts such as `node -e "..."`).
 The generated or supplied name is stored during `XDGAppPaths` construction and subsequently accessible via the `$name()` method.

 ### Interfaces/Types